 With more Americans pursuing alternative healing methods or an integrated medicine approach, holistic health providers will remain in high demand and in excellent positions to grow thriving practices.

 3. You’ll Get Workplace Flexibility

-Combine the skills you gain through an alternative medicine degree with some business savvy, and you possess the tools to build your own private practice.
+Combine the skills you gain through a degree in alternative medicine with some business savvy, and you possess the tools to build your own private practice.
 In this arena, you can choose to work out of your home or in an office setting where you set the policies, make the hiring decisions and determine the schedule.

 Alternatively, you can pursue the many job opportunities at clinics, wellness centers, physicians’ offices and other health care facilities.
 Working in a clinical environment can help you gain the experience, confidence and clients to start your own practice later—if you desire.

 Earning a natural health degree positions you for a long-term career filled with continuous learning opportunities.
 Some fields, including chiropractic medicine, massage therapy and nutrition, require a specific number of hours of continuing education each year to maintain licensure or professional registration.

 In fields such as naturopathic medicine, where few states offer licensure, a national association ensures educational standards and qualifications among professionals.
 With the support of such associations, you can receive the ongoing training and credentials to remain a highly qualified practitioner in your field.